L-Dev31/MSBT-editor-pro-plus-translations/README.md

 ⬛ (Any games that aren't present here aren't tested yet)

 ### **Game Compatibility List**
+(if any of the informations below are uncorrect, please come let me know !)

 - **Animal Crossing: New Horizons (Switch):** 🟩
 - **Fire Emblem: Three Houses (Switch):** 🟩